Online Privacy Guide Overview

 The ability to interact not only with our close friends and family, but also with people around the world is one of the benefits of using internet.
 However, it has also made us more vulnerable to surveillance as the information we share has a greater visibility.
 While many people are unaware of the fact that their data is monitored or may not care, the reality is that if we all took a more careful approach when using internet and if we give privacy the importance it deserves, we may be able to ensure that a world in which we do not have the freedom to think or say what we want, is not the future that awaits us.

 We have described the options available to improve our privacy online.
-While there is no method that can guarantee complete safety and any technology is subject to weaknesses, the tools and advice that we presented in this guide can help you to defend your right to protect the information that you want to maintain private.
+While there is no method that can guarantee complete safety and any technology is subject to weaknesses, the tools and advice that we presented in this guide can help you to defend your right to protect the information that you want to keep private.